QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

 Overview
 ============

-In this lecture we study optimal fiscal policy in a linear quadratic setting
+In this lecture we study optimal fiscal policy in a linear quadratic setting.

-We slightly modify a well-known model of Robert Lucas and Nancy Stokey :cite:`LucasStokey1983` so that convenient formulas for solving linear-quadratic models can be applied to simplify the calculations
+We slightly modify a well-known model of Robert Lucas and Nancy Stokey :cite:`LucasStokey1983` so that convenient formulas for solving linear-quadratic models can be applied to simplify the calculations.

-The economy consists of a representative household and a benevolent government
+The economy consists of a representative household and a benevolent government.

-The government finances an exogenous stream of government purchases with state-contingent loans and a linear tax on labor income
+The government finances an exogenous stream of government purchases with state-contingent loans and a linear tax on labor income.

-A linear tax is sometimes called a flat-rate tax
+A linear tax is sometimes called a flat-rate tax.

-The household maximizes utility by choosing paths for consumption and labor, taking prices and the government's tax rate and borrowing plans as given
+The household maximizes utility by choosing paths for consumption and labor, taking prices and the government's tax rate and borrowing plans as given.

-Maximum attainable utility for the household depends on the government's tax and borrowing plans
+Maximum attainable utility for the household depends on the government's tax and borrowing plans.

-The *Ramsey problem* :cite:`Ramsey1927` is  to choose tax and borrowing plans that maximize the household's welfare, taking the household's optimizing behavior as given
+The *Ramsey problem* :cite:`Ramsey1927` is  to choose tax and borrowing plans that maximize the household's welfare, taking the household's optimizing behavior as given.

-There is a large number of competitive equilibria indexed by different government fiscal policies
+There is a large number of competitive equilibria indexed by different government fiscal policies.

-The Ramsey planner chooses the best competitive equilibrium
+The Ramsey planner chooses the best competitive equilibrium.

-We want to study  the dynamics of tax rates,  tax revenues, government debt under a Ramsey plan
+We want to study  the dynamics of tax rates,  tax revenues, government debt under a Ramsey plan.

-Because the Lucas and Stokey model features state-contingent government debt, the government debt dynamics differ substantially from those in a model of Robert Barro :cite:`Barro1979`
+Because the Lucas and Stokey model features state-contingent government debt, the government debt dynamics differ substantially from those in a model of Robert Barro :cite:`Barro1979`.

 .. only:: html

-    The treatment given here closely follows :download:`this manuscript </_static/pdfs/firenze.pdf>`, prepared by Thomas J. Sargent and Francois R. Velde
+    The treatment given here closely follows :download:`this manuscript </_static/pdfs/firenze.pdf>`, prepared by Thomas J. Sargent and Francois R. Velde.

 .. only:: latex

-    The treatment given here closely follows `this manuscript <https://lectures.quantecon.org/_downloads/firenze.pdf>`__, prepared by Thomas J. Sargent and Francois R. Velde
+    The treatment given here closely follows `this manuscript <https://lectures.quantecon.org/_downloads/firenze.pdf>`__, prepared by Thomas J. Sargent and Francois R. Velde.

-We cover only the key features of the problem in this lecture, leaving you to refer to that source for additional results and intuition
+We cover only the key features of the problem in this lecture, leaving you to refer to that source for additional results and intuition.

 Model Features